awsdocs/amazon-connect-admin-guide/doc_source/integrate-zendesk-tasks.md

 1. On the **Tasks** page, the new connection is listed\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/connect/latest/adminguide/images/tasks-establish-connection-final2-zendesk.png)

 You're done\!
 Next, add rules that tell Amazon Connect when to create a task and how to route it\.
-For instructions, see [Add rules for task creation](add-rules-task-creation.md)\.
+For instructions, see [Create rules that generate tasks for third\-party integrations](add-rules-task-creation.md)\.

 ## What to do when is a connection isn't successfully established<a name="fix-connection-not-established-zendesk"></a>